 - Nuclear Radiologist

-There were about 372,400 jobs for Radiologist in 2016 (in the United States).
+In the United States, there were 372,400 jobs for Radiologist in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Radiologist by 2026.
-Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.
+The BLS estimates 14,300 yearly job openings in this field.